UVa pharmacist, others report growing demand for experimental COVID-19 medications

 In his letter to clinicians, Oliver noted that there is currently no proven cure for COVID-19.
 The data from clinical trials is still so preliminary that the Centers for Disease Control and Prevention isn’t even recommending investigational treatments for patients with the disease.

 But Crawford said that hasn’t stopped doctors and patients from pinning their hopes on certain drugs.
-Dr. Justin Vesser, the interim manager for ambulatory pharmacy at UVA Health, said there have already been a handful of unusual prescriptions for the medications included in Oliver’s letter.
+Dr. Justin Vesser, the interim manager for ambulatory pharmacy at the University of Virginia Health System, said there already have been a handful of unusual prescriptions for the medications included in Oliver’s letter.
 Crawford said Bon Secours pharmacists have observed physicians writing prescriptions for themselves or their family members, a problem that’s been reported in other areas of the country.

 “I understand where they’re coming from, I just don’t think it’s something we can afford to do as a society right now,” he continued.
 While Virginia hasn’t banned the practice — an emergency measure taken by at least six other states — Oliver called on pharmacists to restrict certain medications in outpatient settings and pay particular attention to make sure prescriptions appeared valid.